Arksine/moonraker/docs/dev_changelog.md

     - `POST /printer/gcode/<gcode>` is now `POST /printer/gcode?script=<gcode>`
     - `POST printer/print/start/<filename>` is now
       `POST /printer/print/start?filename=<filename>`
-  - The websocket API also required changes to accomodate dynamically registered endpoints.
+  - The websocket API also required changes to accommodate dynamically registered endpoints.
 Each method name is now generated from its comparable HTTP request.
 The new method names are listed below:
     | new method | old method |